basonjui/hexagon-grid-system/README.md

 ### Neighbors

-Given a hexagon, which 6 hexaogns are neighboring it?
-The answer is the 6 hexagons that share an edge with it.
+Given a hexagon, which 6 hexagons are neighboring it?

+* The answer is the 6 hexagons that share an edge with it.

 In Hexagon Grid System, `Neighbors` is a group of 7 adjacent regular hexagons - the origin hexagon itself and its 6 nearest neighbors.